See Pricing and Locations

 Participants will hone skills needed to understand coke drum mechanical and structural failure modes, manage their integrity in an efficient manner, and improve reliability, performance, and safety.
 This will minimize costs while providing technology, procedures, and techniques to assist the plant engineer and inspector in decreasing downtime and increasing profitability.

-In this course, taught in Spanish with Portuguese interpretation, Participants will hone skills needed to understand coke drum mechanical and structural failure modes, manage their integrity in an efficient manner, and improve reliability, performance, and safety.
+In this course, participants will hone skills needed to understand coke drum mechanical and structural failure modes, manage their integrity in an efficient manner, and improve reliability, performance, and safety.
 This will minimize costs while providing technology, procedures, and techniques to assist the plant engineer and inspector in decreasing downtime and increasing profitability.
+The course is taught in Spanish.
+The instructor is fluent in Portuguese, so he can translate complex terminology.

 You Will Learn